 ‘The goal at its most basic level, for me, is to write songs that are lyrically honest, poetic and transparent.
 Something that tells a story and connects me to the listener,’ says Lovell.

 Since picking up the guitar at the age of 13, Lovell has been winning songwriting competitions in both Australia, where she spent most of her childhood, and the U.S. With the support of fans through PledgeMusic, Lovell’s latest release, Still Frames, was a wild success reaching 150% of its original goal.
 The album was recorded in a remote barn with Colorado heavy hitter Joe Richmond (Churchill, Brent Cowles, The Still Tide).
-Lovell has played for crowds of 3,600, has opened for acts including The Fray, Phillip Phillips, and Katie Herzig, and has performed at festivals such as the Cayamo Music Cruise and the Underground Music Showcase.
+Lovell has played for crowds of 3,500, has opened for acts including The Fray, Phillip Phillips, and Katie Herzig.

 Holly is currently recording her fourth project with a single and new video set to be released later this year.